SCIInstitute/SCIRun-Exchange/Defibrillation_Evaluation/README.txt

 current through a surface around the ICD coil.
 With Ohm's law and a known voltage drop, we can calculate the total resistance between the electrodes.

+external_defibrillation_example.srn5 is an example of how to set up an external defibrillation simulation.
+This example uses square pads, but the user can inport any profile of pad.
+The pad geometer should be an extruded form of the desired pad profile.  it should be placed so that the pad volume intersects the torso surface in a way that provides the approximate pad surface profile.  the intersection is used to ensure that the simulated pads are properly contacted to the torso surface. from the intersection, a thin volume is used as the electrode sources to computed the potential field through the torso.  with the computed ptotential field, the user can incorperate the defib evaluation portion of the ICD example.

 Using defib_simulation_evaluation.srn: